 It’s important for tour guests to realize that the weather is very unpredictable, and you should definitely bring warm, rainproof clothes with you, even if the weather in Reykjavik is nice and the forecast looks good.
-We publish our own weather forecast on our website, specifically for the Thrihnukagigur area and we highly recommend that you view it the day before or the morning of your tour departure.
+We highly recommend that you check the weather forecast the day before or the morning of your tour departure.

 - Problems with ankles, knees or any part of the feet.